Coedice/codeSmells/_smells/bloaters/longParameterList.md

 ---
 layout: smell
-group: Bloater
+group: Bloaters
-title: Long Method
+title: Long Parameter List
-image: longMethod.png
+image: longParameterList.png
 ---
 Long Methods are methods that span too many lines.
 When a method gets too long, perhaps it is responsible for more tasks than it should be.
 ## Example